Yarmoski/MoveIt/README.md

 ## Data File (.txt) formatting

-Sample data files are provided in this repository. mapdata.txt is a street map data file and deliveries.txt is a deliveries data file.
+Sample data files are provided in this repository.
+These files contain street and delivery data from the UCLA area.

+mapdata.txt is a street map data file and deliveries.txt is a deliveries data file.

 ### Street Map Data File